knu2xs/demographic-modeling/notebooks/README.md

 landscape is _getting_ features in the retail landscape, notably business locations.
 While locations are usually known for an organization's brand, retrieving competitive and complimentary brand locations is also essential for modeling the retail landscape.

+Inside the `stash` directory are notebooks with ideas where things are being experimented with, and may or (more often) _may not_ actually work.